mcarla/ufo/README.md

 qf.k1 *= 1.1   #increase k1 by 10%
 ```

-Field multipoles `knl, ksl, dknl and dksl` can be accessed in two diffrent ways
+Field multipoles `knl, ksl, dkn and dks` can be accessed in two diffrent ways

 * as a vector:

 ```
-qf.dknl = [0., 0., 0.3]  #Add a sextupolar error to 'qf'
+qf.dkn = [0., 0., 0.3]  #Add a sextupolar error to 'qf'
 ```

 * With a scalar notation `kN, kNs, dkN and dkNs` with N the order of the multipole.
 Note that in this case the component must have been previously defined when the element was instantiated or with the vector notation.